andreasschulze/tlsrpt-reporter/README.md

 python3 -m venv venv
 ```

-After this initial step there will be a new `venv` directory within the `tlsrpt`
+After this initial step there will be a new `venv` directory within the `tlsrpt-reporter`
 directory containing all the file required to start and run the virtual
 environment.
 Activate the environment by typing this shell command: